zaphosting/docs/docs/squad-firststeps-dashboard.md

 ## Introduction

-You are interested in an **Avorion server** or already own one, but you still lack a comprehensive overview of the administration and the findability of all necessary options?
+You are interested in an **Squad server** or already own one, but you still lack a comprehensive overview of the administration and the findability of all necessary options?
 Especially at the beginning, this can be a challenge.
 But don't worry, we'll provide you with a detailed introduction to the administration of your service below, so you'll have the best possible overview.

 After going through this guide, you will easily be able to manage your server efficiently and find all the necessary options and features quickly and easily.
 Here, you will get a structured overview that will help you step by step to get familiar with the server administration and expand your knowledge in a targeted manner.
-This way, you can ensure that your **Avorion server** is optimally adapted to your needs and that you get the most out of the available options.
+This way, you can ensure that your **Squad server** is optimally adapted to your needs and that you get the most out of the available options.

 <InlineVoucher />

 ## Information

 In the **Information** section of your navigation panel, you will find a number of sub-items to help you manage your server.
-These include **Dashboard**, **News**, **DDoS Manager**, **Log Files**, **Event Log**, **Service interruptions**, **Frequently Asked Questions** and the **ZAP-Hosting.com Documentation**.
+These include **Dashboard**, **News**, **Statistics**, **DDoS Manager**, **Log Files**, **Event Log**, **Service interruptions**, **Frequently Asked Questions** and the **ZAP-Hosting.com Documentation**.
 In the following you will get a detailed introduction to these different areas.